The Princess Aline

-The Princess Aline is a novelette by Richard Harding Davis.
+The Princess Aline is a novella by Richard Harding Davis.
 The story debuted in Harper's Monthly and was then published in its entirety in 1895, becoming the 5th-best selling novel in the United States for that year.

 The Princess Aline originally ran as a serial in the January through March 1895 issues of Harper's Monthly with illustrations by Charles Dana Gibson.